Weightlifting: Kazakh claims dramatic gold on bodyweight

 Podobedova, 26, competed for Russia until 2006 according to the International Weightlifting Federation website, before re-entering international competition under the Kazakhstan flag in 2009.

-“This gold is for Kazakhstan.
-I am grateful I could compete.
-In 2008 Russia didn’t allow me to go to (the Olympics in) Beijing but Kazakhstan gave me a chance,” she said.

-“I don’t feel any offences against Russia ..and I want to thank Russia and Kazakhstan because both countries prepared me well.”

-Silver medalist Zabolotnaya initially missed out on selection for the Olympics after losing to compatriot Nadezda Evstyukhina at national trials.
-She was only added to the Russian squad last week when her team mate Oxana Slivenko was forced to withdraw for medical reasons.
+Zabolotnaya was only added to the Russian team just over a week ago when her team mate Oxana Slivenko was forced to withdraw for medical reasons.

-“One day before the departure of the whole team I was told I was included in the team and I‘m very happy with my silver.
-For me, this silver medal means a gold,” she said.

-World champion Evstyukhina made a surprise early exit after she was unable to complete a lift at 125 kg in the snatch section of the competition
+World champion Nadezda Evstyukhina of Russia made a surprise early exit after she was unable to complete a lift in the snatch section of the competition.

-“This was the fault of the coach.
-During the warming up she (Evstyukhina) couldn’t do 125 kg, and she couldn’t even do 122 kg and she should have started with a lighter weight,” said her team mate Zabolotnaya.

 Athletes need to complete both a snatch and a clean and jerk lift to post a total, with the highest combined weight taking the gold.